viamrobotics/docs/docs/components/camera/_index.md

 ### GetProperties

-Get the camera intrinsic parameters and camera distortion parameters.
+Get the camera intrinsic parameters and camera distortion, as well as whether the camera supports returning point clouds.

 {{< tabs >}}
 {{% tab name="Python" %}}